-- 160 set of four probes located mid-slope on both the north- and south-facing slope.
-As our interest is focused on frost weathering, we specifically analysed soil temperatures during the winter season, from October 18th to March 31st.
-This period was chosen because negative soil temperatures are almost absent outside these dates; During the periods between April 1st and October 17th, we found that the time spent below 0 °C was on average less than 0.4% of the total time in a year and represents less than 4% of the time spent below 0 °C during the winter.
-The time spent in the frost-cracking window outside of the analysed winter - 165 period was null for most of the study years.
-We chose to start the winter season on October 18th because some yearly series miss temperature data for early October.
+soil temperatures during the winter season from 18 October to 31 March.
+This period was chosen because negative soil temperatures are almost absent outside these dates; during the periods between 1 April and 17 October, we found that the time spent below 0 °C was on average less than 0.4 % of the total time in a year and represents less than 4 % of the time spent below 0 °C during the winter.
+The time spent in the frost-cracking window outside the analyzed winter period was null for most of the study years.
+We chose to start the winter season on 18 October because some yearly series miss temperature data for early October.

-The soil-temperature dataset includes periods of missing or spurious data, due to probe malfunction, unearthing or burial.
-The relatively mobile nature of the marls leads to frequent displacement of probes, identified in the temperature records by similar temperatures between probes at different depths or anomalous daily temperature ranges (Fig. 2).
-When these periods are longer
+The soil temperature dataset includes periods of missing or spurious data due to probe malfunction, unearthing, or burial.
+The relatively mobile nature of the marls leads to frequent displacement of probes, which is identified in the temperature records by similar temperatures between probes at different depths or anomalous daily temperature ranges (Fig. 2).
+When these periods are longer than 20 consecutive days, the full season of data is rejected (i.e., 2005-2006, 2010-2011, and 2012-2013).
+When the missing period is shorter (for seasons 2011-2012, 2014-2015, 2015-2016), we searched for a relation between soil temperature and air temperature (recorded at the closest weather station) in order to reconstruct soil temperature during the missing time interval (Figs. S2 and S3).
+Over the 11 winter seasons used to calculate our temperature indicators, we reconstructed 56 d in this manner, which represents around 3 % of the total winter temperature dataset (see Table S1 in the Supplement for details).
+We found that a simple two-tier linear fit predicted soil temperature well for air temperature below 10°C and soil temperature below 5 °C, with an inflexion point around -4 °C. The correlation breaks down for higher temperatures due to radiative heating effects; however, since our focus is on soil temperatures below 0 °C, the simple linear correlation approach is sufficient.
+The presence of snow sets the soil temperature to ~ 0 °C (Fig. 2) and thus perturbs the linear trend.
+Therefore, the regression was calibrated during snowfree periods only.

-- 170 than twenty consecutive days, the full season of data is rejected (i.e., 2005/2006, 2010/2011 and 2012/2013).
-When the missing period is shorter (for seasons 2011/2012, 2014/2015, 2015/2016), we searched for a relation between soil temperature and air temperature (recorded at the closest weather station) in order to reconstruct soil temperature during the missing time interval (Suppl.
-Figs. 2 and 3).
-Over the eleven winter seasons used to calculate our temperature indicators, we reconstructed 56 days in this manner, which represents around 3% of the total winter temperature dataset (see Supplementary Table 1 for details). - 175 We found that a simple two-tier linear fit predicted soil temperature well for air temperature below 10 °C and soil temperature below 5 °C, with an inflexion point around -4°C. The correlation breaks down for higher temperatures due to radiative heating effects; however, since our focus is on soil temperatures below 0 °C, the simple linear-correlation approach is sufficient.
-The presence of snow sets the soil temperature to ~0 °C (Fig. 2) and thus perturbs the linear trend.
-Therefore, the regression was calibrated during snow-free periods only. - 180 The soil temperature data has been recorded in the Moulin catchment but is regarded representative also of the adjacent Laval catchment that shares the same lithology.
-Sediment-yield data is available for both the Moulin and Laval stations (located 100 meters apart at the outlets of both catchments; Fig. 1C) and our analysis of hysteresis cycles shows that both catchments have the same sediment dynamics (see Section 4.1, Figs. 4, 5).
-Because of its reduced vegetation cover and larger area (0.86 km2), we consider that the Laval catchment is more representative for the analysis of the relationship between sediment yield and - 185 temperature indicators (Figs. 3, 4 and 6 to 9) than the much smaller Moulin catchment (0.089 km).
+The soil temperature data have been recorded in the Moulin catchment but are regarded to also be representative of the adjacent Laval catchment that shares the same lithology.
+Sediment yield data are available for both the Moulin and Laval stations (located 100 m apart at the outlets of both catchments; Fig. 1c), and our analysis of hysteresis cycles shows that both catchments have the same sediment dynamics (see Sect.
+4.1, Figs. 4 and 5).
+Because of its reduced vegetation cover and larger area $(0.86 \,\mathrm{km}^2)$, we consider the Laval catchment to be more representative for the analysis of the relationship between sediment yield and temperature indicators (Figs. 3, 4, and 6-9) than the much smaller Moulin catchment (0.089 km2).
 Moreover, the larger sediment export values from the Laval catchment are associated with smaller relative uncertainties.
-For these reasons, we focus our attention on the sediment-export data from the Laval catchment for our analysis.
+For these reasons, we focus our attention on the sediment export data from the Laval catchment for our analysis.

-3.2 Data Processing
+3.2 Data processing